tovchenko/spriteglue/README.md

     Usage: spriteglue [options] <files> --sheet resultPath

 	Options:
-    --data          data file path (for cocos2d it will be .plist)                          [default: "same path with result texture"]
+    --data          data file path (for cocos2d it will be .plist)                          [default: same path with result texture]
     --scale         scale image factor (at 0 to 1)                                          [default: "1"] --trim          trims source images according to the mode (none, all-alpha, max-alpha)  [default: "max-alpha"] --padding       general padding between sprites and border                              [default: "0"] --inner-padding distance between sprites                                                [default: "1"]
-    --suffix        path extension which will be used by the atlas data file                [default: "same as resulting texture"]
+    --suffix        path extension which will be used by the atlas data file                [default: same as resulting texture]
     --max-size-w    max atlas width. if undefined it will use height instead                [default: "4096"] --max-size-h    max atlas height. if undefined it will use width instead                [default: "4096"] --square        makes texture width and height equal                                    [default: false]